92green/lurkle/README.md

 npm install -g lurkle
 ```

-## Configuration
+## Tasks

 Create a `lurkle-config.yml` in the root of your project.
-This contains a list of the locations to where your lurkles reside.
-As well as a list of possible tasks that each can run.
+This contains a list of the locations to where your lurkles reside as well as a list of possible tasks that each can run.
 This doubles as both configuration and documentation.

 ```yml
 lurkles: